kellymilligan/antiques/README.md

 ES5 penner equations ported to normalised (0-1) progress value

+## snippet-touch-enabled-button/

+Nice way of binding touch events on a button for touch screens

 ## ios-safari-scrolling-container-shim.js
 Touch handling and overscrolling shim for iOS Safari when using a div as the primary scrolling container.
 Allows you to put fixed shell elements in the page using position absolute, which was preferred compared to position fixed for older iOS versions.